 cart.
 Our servers support a campus

-wide SIS database, networked software applications, home directories, and print
+wide SIS database, LMS (learning management system), networked software applications, home directories, and print

 and scanning services for all employees.
-We have implemented a cloud solution for email, calendaring, and
+We offer a cloud solution for email, calendaring, and

 document sharing.
-We offer telephone service from all classrooms, offices, and
+A new voice over Internet phone system allows us to offer digital telephone service from all classrooms, offices, and

-mechanical spaces, and support mobile communication devices for the
+mechanical spaces.
+We also support mobile communication devices for the

 administration and staff.